-Microsoft Outlook provides the capability to store all it’s email messages and attachments as a record in an encoded or compact format.
+Microsoft Outlook provides the capability to store all its email messages and attachments as a record in an encoded or compact format.
 The complete set of emails of a specific user gets saved in PST format(personal storage table)/Data file.
 This helps a user to retrieve all the deleted messages with the use of the “Deleted Item” folder.
 But if the malicious insider has performed “hard deletion” by deleting the emails from the PST file permanently, this will result in the forensic investigation scope.

 So is it possible to extract the evidence from the PST file after hard deletion?

 The outlook PST files reside in %AppData%\Local\Microsoft\Outlook location on the drive.
 If the PST file has been deleted recently and the memory location of the drive has not been overwritten then it is possible to retrieve the deleted PST files.
-In this scenario the investigator first takes a full image of the entire hard disk in the dd (raw) format and tries to identify the memory location allotted to the PST file.
+In this scenario, the investigator first takes a full image of the entire hard disk in the dd (raw) format and tries to identify the memory location allotted to the PST file.
 Once identified they can retrieve the file by using tools to retrieve data from the specific memory locations.
 Microsoft provides an inbuilt tool to repair corrupt or inaccessible PST files called scanpst.

 What is OST?

-Offline Storage Table (.ost file) is an offline Outlook data file which stores an offline copy of Outlook data item that exists on the server.
+Offline Storage Table (.ost file) is an offline Outlook data file that stores an offline copy of Outlook data item that exists on the server.
 OST file allows users to work even in the absence of the server connection.
 Users can edit the data, save emails in the draft, adding and deleting etcetera.
 Whenever the user works in the absence of the server, a carbon copy of the mailbox is created by MS Outlook and stored locally on the users’ system.

 Navigating to File | Account Settings | Data Files will show the location of the OST file created by outlook.
 The following figure shows how to find the location of the OST file.

-Even when users use desktop based clients, it is possible that they receive fake emails and it is important to know how we can retrieve the raw email from these desktop clients for further analysis of the received email.
+Even when users use desktop-based clients, it is possible that they receive fake emails and it is important to know how we can retrieve the raw email from these desktop clients for further analysis of the received email.

 As we can see in the preceding figure, the source email doesn’t look legit.
-Infact, guerrillamail.com is a website that allows anyone to send anonymous emails.
+In fact, guerrillamail.com is a website that allows anyone to send anonymous emails.
 The email also contains a short form link.
 Opening this link shows the following.

-Clearly, the website looks like a phishing site as the URL is appearing fake with the word singpost in it and it is requesting for apple credentials.
+Clearly, the website looks like a phishing site as the URL is appearing fake with the word singpost in it and it is requesting apple credentials.
 Singpost is Singapore’s postal service and the official website’s URL is different from what is shown in the preceding figure.
 Once if the user enters any credentials, he will be greeted with the following message.

 To be able to view the raw email, we can navigate to More | View Source as shown in the following figure.